Department of Chemistry

 15 October 2013: The group welcomes new post-doc Dr. Mingjiang Zhong.
 Welcome Mingjiang!

-11 October 2013: Jenny and Angela's JoVE article on "Particles Without a Box" is published online.
+11 October 2013: Jenny and Angela's JoVE article titled "Particles Without a Box" is published online.
 Go see Jenny and Angela make a nice series of our PEG-BASPs HERE .

-7 October 2013: Alan and Angela's paper on PS-PLA Miktoarm BASPs was accepted as part of a special issue of Macromolecular Rapid Communications focused on cutting-edge polymer synthesis.
+7 October 2013: Alan and Angela's paper that describes the synthesis of PS-PLA Miktoarm BASPs was accepted as part of a special issue of Macromolecular Rapid Communications focused on cutting-edge polymer synthesis.
 Congrats Alan and Angela!

-30 September 2013: Alan and Yan's paper on describing the "Brush-first and Click Method" for photo-triggered drug delivery appears online as part of a special issue of Photochemistry and Photobiology dedicated to the memory of Prof. Nick Turro.
+30 September 2013: Alan and Yan's paper that describes the "Brush-first and Click Method" for photo-triggered drug delivery appears online as part of a special issue of Photochemistry and Photobiology dedicated to the memory of Prof. Nick Turro.

 15 September 2013: Jeremiah was selected as an ACS PMSE young investigator.
 He will present as part of the PMSE Young Investigator Symposium at the Spring 2014 National ACS meeting in Dallas, TX.

 14 September 2013: The Johnson group has received a grant from the National Science Foundation (NSF) under the "Designing Materials to Revolutionize and Engineer Our Future" (DMREF) program.
 Our project will focus on the design, synthesis, and computational analysis of polymer networks for emerging applications.
 This project will continue our strong/ongoing collaboration with Prof. Bradley Olsen's group in Chemical Engineering at MIT.
 Thank you NSF!